Learn Robotics Programming Second Edition errata - PuTTY

 Problems on MacOS

-Currently in 2022, PuTTY on MacOS no longer works - when installed on Big Sur or later, you get some of the command line tools like plink and puttygen, but the main PuTTY program, with it’s SSH window (also useful for managing serial devices) is not installed.
+Currently in 2022, PuTTY on MacOS no longer works.
+When installed on Big Sur or later, you get some of the command line tools like plink and puttygen.
+However the main PuTTY program, with it’s SSH window (also useful for managing serial devices) is not installed.
 It seems to be that certain underlying libraries no longer work.

 The proposed solution